 If you need to run the job immediately, instead of waiting for the next cycle to begin, you can manually perform the following steps from the Oracle Identity Manager Admin Console:

-When the new screen displays, search for and select the OPAM Catalog Synchronization job.
+When the new screen is displayed, search for and select the OPAM Catalog Synchronization job.

 Click Run Now.

 To verify that the job ran successfully, check the Job History view.

 Note:If you add new targets or accounts to Oracle Privileged Account Manager, you must run the Oracle Privileged Account Manager Catalog Synchronization Job again.